learning-layers/TagRec/README.md

 TagRec
 ======

-#TagRec: Towards A Standardized Tag Recommender Benchmarking Framework
+#Towards A Standardized Tag Recommender Benchmarking Framework

 ## Description
 The aim of this work is to provide the community with a simple to use, generic tag-recommender framework to evaluate novel tag-recommender algorithms with a set of well-known std.
 IR metrics such as MAP, MRR, P@k, R@k, F1@k and folksonomy datasets such as BibSonomy, CiteULike, LastFM or Delicious and to benchmark the developed approaches against state-of-the-art tag-recommender algorithms such as MP, MP_r, MP_u, MP_u,r, CF, APR, FR, GIRP, GIRPTM, etc.